 1. American Express Platinum personal, business charge cards

-Topping the ranks this month: the American Express Platinum Business Card with an offer of 100,000 bonus Qantas Points, with an also-impressive 80,000 bonus Qantas Points offered via the personal variant of this card, the American Express Platinum Charge Card.
+Topping the ranks this month: the American Express Platinum Business Card with an offer of 120,000 bonus Qantas Points, with 100,000 bonus Qantas Points offered via the personal variant of this card, the American Express Platinum Charge Card.

 Not running your own business?
-Apply for the personal card instead to earn 80,000 bonus MR Ascent Premium points after spending at least $1,500 on the card within the first three months, with points again converting to Qantas at a 1:1 rate.
+Apply for the personal card instead by October 2 2017 to earn 100,000 bonus MR Ascent Premium points after spending at least $1,500 on the card within the first three months, with points again converting to Qantas at a 1:1 rate.

 Personal cardholders can also earn up to three Ascent Premium points per dollar spent (equal to three Qantas Points) against an annual fee of $1,200, while business users can collect up to two Ascent Premium points for every dollar (worth two Qantas Points) for an annual fee of $1,500.

 2. Westpac Altitude Black + Westpac BusinessChoice Rewards Visa